selam-ben-samet/E-shopping-application/README.md

 ![image](https://user-images.githubusercontent.com/108406154/215886581-92a69ea1-a5ea-4759-9427-f2dafb273843.png)

 You also can search but it is very simple searching.
 You need to type exactly the name of the item and it only shows one item.

+Note : You can get the database files and import them so you can really use the application or see how it works.